TryGhost/migrate/packages/mg-beehiiv/README.md

-# Migrate Beehiiv `csv` Export
+# Migrate beehiiv `csv` Export

-Converts a Beehiiv `csv` export and generates a `zip` file you can import into a Ghost installation.
+Converts a beehiiv `csv` export and generates a `zip` file you can import into a Ghost installation.

 ## Install